-- 4.5.1 Once the Board receives the relevant documents, it will: - (a) acknowledge receipt of the submission in writing; - (b) check whether the submission contains all the required documents and content, and meets the conditions for recognition.
-This may involve making further enquiries of the scheme; and - (c) write to the trustees and/or advisers to confirm whether the Contingent Asset will be recognised for levy purposes. - 4.5.2 When confirming whether or not the Contingent Asset is accepted or rejected, the Board will not confirm the acceptability or otherwise of any qualifications to opinions or variations to documents.
-For any Contingent Assets that are rejected, the letter notifying the scheme of the rejection will include the key reasons for rejection but may not be a comprehensive list of all the deficiencies in the Contingent Asset. - 4.5.3 The fact that a Contingent Asset is recognised does not imply that the Board has reviewed the documents in detail and does not rule out a future review. - 4.5.4 If you have any queries about your submission please call the PPF Levy Customer Support Team on the number shown on the PPF website.
+- 4.5.1 Once the Board receives the relevant documents, it will: - (a) if requested, provide a receipt of the submission; and - (b) check whether the submission contains all the required documents and content, and meets the conditions for recognition.
+This may involve making further enquiries of the scheme; and - (c) confirm whether the Contingent Asset will be recognised for levy purposes. - 4.5.2 The Board will not confirm the acceptability or otherwise of any qualifications to opinions or variations to documents.
+For any Contingent Assets that are rejected, the letter notifying the scheme of the rejection will include the key reasons for rejection but may not be a comprehensive list of all the deficiencies in the Contingent Asset. - 4.5.3 The fact that a Contingent Asset is recognised does not imply that the Board has reviewed the documents in detail and does not rule out a future review.

+4.5.4 If you have any queries about your submission please call the PPF Levy Customer Support Team on the number shown on the PPF website.